Jekyll-Y/Hexo-Blog-Code/source/about/index.md

 ---
 # About

-## Hi there is Jekyll👋, A OIer's blog.
+## Hi there is Jekyll👋, a OIer's blog.

 <img src="https://ghchart.rshah.org/F19EC2/Jekyll-Y" />